Macquarie Sports Radio

 Macquarie Sports Radio was a short-lived Australian commercial radio network broadcasting to Sydney, Melbourne, Brisbane and Perth.
 Owned and operated by Macquarie Media, the network launched on 4 April 2018, replacing Talking Lifestyle.
-Following the acquisition of Macquarie Media by Nine Entertainment Co., programs outside of live sports commentary were suspended in October 2019, and on 1 February 2020 the network ultimately ceased broadcasting.
+Following the acquisition of Macquarie Media by Nine Entertainment, programs outside of live sports commentary were suspended in October 2019, and on 1 February 2020 the network ultimately ceased broadcasting.

 History

 On 2 March 2018, Radioinfo reported that Talking Lifestyle would cease broadcasting on 30 March, and be replaced by a sports radio format.
 Macquarie Sports Radio launched on 4 April 2018, with live coverage of the 2018 Commonwealth Games.
 Reflecting the geographical difference in the popularity of Australian sporting codes, the network broadcast two separate breakfast programs—hosted by John Stanley and Beau Ryan in Sydney and Brisbane, and Tony Leonard, Tony Shaw and Jimmy Bartel in Melbourne and Perth.
 Other presenters at launch included David Morrow, Tiffany Cherry, Mieke Buchan, Shane McInnes, Sam Stove, David Schwarz and Mark Allen.

 The network retained Macquarie Radio's test cricket, Big Bash League and One Day International rights.
 Coverage of the Australian Football League (AFL) was broadcast into the northern markets—all games featuring Sydney Swans and Greater Western Sydney Giants were broadcast in Sydney, and all games featuring Brisbane Lions and Gold Coast Suns were broadcast in Brisbane.
 In Melbourne, the network broadcast National Rugby League (NRL) matches featuring the Melbourne Storm.

 The network's initial ratings performance was poor.
 In Sydney, the final GfK ratings survey for Talking Lifestyle recorded the breakfast show as reaching 4.4% of all listeners.
 By the second survey of Macquarie Sports Radio, this figure had fallen to 0.7%.
 In July, Beau Ryan had departed the Sydney and Brisbane breakfast show, replaced by Mark Riddell.

 In January 2019, significant programming changes were announced.
 The two breakfast shows would be merged into one, presented by Riddell and Mark Levy.
 On weekends, additional AFL and NRL coverage would be added, sourced from sister stations 3AW, 6PR and 2GB.
 In August, Macquarie Sports Radio was named the exclusive Australian radio broadcast partner of the English Premier League, syndicating live commentary from Talksport.